hamzakhan663/ATM-C/README.md

-# c-prog
+# ATM
-Repository for my C programming projects
+Repository for an ATM Machine built with C